-- “Boundary Awareness in the Digital Age” with Rev. Darren Morgan – This training will equip clergy in understanding the importance of healthy digital boundaries in ministry and to critically discern the complexities of boundaries in pastoral relationships.
+- “Boundary Awareness in the Digital Age” with Rev. Darren Morgan – Facebook, Twitter, and Instagram connect people together and are tools to enhance ministry, but in a world where knowledge and information at your fingertips, what are the boundaries?
+This training will help clergy understand the importance of healthy digital boundaries in ministry and to critically discern their complexities in pastoral relationships.
 Church lay-leaders are welcome to attend.
-RESCHEDULED/NEW DATE: 10:00 a.m. to 3:00 p.m., Wednesday, March 8, 2017 at Alfred Parish Church UCC, Alfred. $25.
+10:00 a.m. to 3:00 p.m., Wednesday, April 18, 2018 @ First Congregational Church UCC, 28 High Street, Wiscasset. $25.

-- “The Oxymoron of Boundaries in Rural Communities” with Kim-Anne Perkins – Helping professions in rural communities have particular challenges when it comes to confidentiality, boundary issues, and maintaining multiple roles in the places in which we live and work.
+- “The Oxymoron of Boundaries in Rural Communities” with Kim-Anne Perkins – Helping-professions in rural communities have challenges when it comes to confidentiality, boundary issues, and maintaining multiple roles in the places where we live and work.
 This workshop is designed to discuss these issues from both the personal and professional perspective.
 Along with a presentation that outlines professional standards, opportunities for problem-solving and sharing of concerns will be made available.
-10:00 a.m. to 3:00 p.m., Saturday, October 14, 2017 at First Congregational Church UCC, Brewer. $25
+10:00 a.m. to 3:00 p.m., Saturday, June 9, 2018 @ Second Congregational Church UCC, 205 Main Street, Norway. $25.